 - Patients should realise that home visits are made at the doctor’s discretion

 - Requests for night visits should only be made for emergencies

 - Many problems can be solved by advice alone, therefore patients should not always expect a prescription at every consultation

 - We ask that patients treat the doctors and staff with courtesy and respect

 - Patients must inform the practice staff of any alterations in their circumstances, such as change of surname, address or telephone number, even if it is ex-directory.

 Comments about our services

 Please tell us if you have comments or complaints about our services.
 These should be directed to Debbie Williams, General Manager or Dr A Galloway, Senior Partner, We will try to help you.

 Or you could contact Independent Complaints Advisory Service (ICAS) on 0845 1203784 they are able to offer support to people with complaints about the NHS.
 Further information about ICAS can be found at www.pohwer.net

-The average pay for GPs working in The Wrythe Green Surgery in the last financial year was £99,204 before tax and National Insurance.
-This is for 4 full time GPs and 7 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in The Wrythe Green Surgery in the last financial year was £102,386 before tax and National Insurance.
+This is for: 3 full time GPs and 9 part time GPs who worked in the practice for six months or more.